708yamaguchi/decopin_hand/README.md

 ```

 ## Vibration recognition
 To all launch files, `use_rosbag` and `filename` arguments can be passed to use rosbag.
+By default, rosbag is paused at first.
+Press 'Space' key on terminal to start playing erosbag.

 1. Record noise to `train_data/noise.npy`
 ```